Lake Lure vacation rentals

 Nestled at the base of the Blue Ridge Mountains in the heart of Hickory Nut Gorge, Lake Lure is a charming small town with stunning mountain views and a crystal-clear lake from which it takes its name.
 It’s known in popular culture as a filming location for cult classics, but it’s hardly a touristy stop-over.
 Less than an hour southeast of Asheville, Lake Lure is one of western North Carolina’s top destinations for outdoor recreation, thanks to its long bays, vast stretches of water, and a beautiful backdrop of mountain scenery.
 From hiking to birding, summer fishing to winter skiing, the area draws visitors seeking to soak in the beauty of nature from a cozy lakefront home base.

 Lake Lure is located in the Isothermal Belt, famous for its remarkably mild weather despite its location surrounded by mountains.
-Depending on the season, air may be warmer or cooler on the mountains than the base of the 2,200-foot valley.
+Depending on the season when you book one of the area’s vacation rentals, air may be warmer or cooler on the mountains than the base of the 2,200-foot valley.
 Summer temperatures peak in the upper 80s Fahrenheit with very little humidity, dropping to the low 60s in the evenings.
 Winter is cooler: Temperatures average around 50 degrees, dropping to just below freezing once the sun goes down.
 In spring and summer the mountains act as a kind of insulation, stretching the valley’s warmer periods, making for pleasant seasons year-round.

 Bordering Lake Lure is this 8,000-acre state park with hiking trails to accommodate all levels.
 The park is named for the famous granite monolith towering 315 feet in the air — a must-see for any visitor.
 It’s accessible by elevator, and on clear days, it provides views of the park and surrounding area for miles around.